Roseann-Guttierrez/100-days-of-code/log.md

 **Today's Progress**: Worked through some exercises in a Udemy course.
 Drafted an outline of the game and started codeing it.

 **Thoughts**: Ready to attack the issues I know I will come across while trying to code the game.

+---
+### Day 9: July 9, 2020

+**Today's Progress**: Read about working with files in Python and worked through exercises.
+Listened to a few videos as I was practicing.